• Skip to primary navigation

 basket with rags and cleaner

 You can find many of the supplies needed to use the tips above at my favorite store for cleaning supplies, Grove Collaborative.
-If it’s your first order you can even get a free set of Mrs. Meyer’s cleaning products.
+You can get special discounts with your first order.

 One thing you want to be sure to pick up is Bon Ami.
 It’s a cleaning powder, perfect for keeping by your tub, that has been around since the 1800s!